SalahIj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8.Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 9.JAMES BOND.
 10.JHON DOE.
+11.Write a script that sets the mode of the file hello the same as olleh’s mode.